hungcq/knowledge-repo/information-technology/software-engineering-at-google/10-documentation.md

     - Implementation comments
   - 3 types by place:
     - File comments:
-      - Should be used for all files
+      - Should be in all files
       - Content:
         - Main use cases
         - Intended audience